datarootsio/cheek/README.md

 All configuration options are available by checking out `cheek --help` or the help of its subcommands (e.g. `cheek run --help`).

 Configuration can be passed as flags to the `cheek` CLI directly.
 All configuration flags are also possible to set via environment variables.
-The following environment variables are available, they will override the default and/or set value of their similarly named CLI flags (without the prefix): `CHEEK_PORT`, `CHEEK_SUPPRESSLOGS`, `CHEEK_LOGLEVEL`, `CHEEK_PRETTY`, `CHEEK_HOMEDIR`, `CHEEK_NOTELEMETRY`.
+The following environment variables are available, they will override the default and/or set value of their similarly named CLI flags (without the prefix): `CHEEK_PORT`, `CHEEK_SUPPRESSLOGS`, `CHEEK_LOGLEVEL`, `CHEEK_PRETTY`, `CHEEK_HOMEDIR`.

 ## Events